rcrowther/django-img/README.md

     {% imagequery "pk=1" someAppName.MediumImage %}

 Visit the page again.
-Image sees the new filter definition, then generates a new reform, then displays it.
+Image sees the new filter definition, then generates a new reform (filters the image), then displays it.

 Ok, you changed the image size, and maybe the format.
 If you want to continue, you probably have questions.
 Goto the main documentation.